tineriver/tineriver.github.io/essays/CodingStandard.md

 or references.
 This style guide, if I ever I need it, will save me hours of scouring through the internet and many coding forums in order to fix a single coding mistake.
 So, thank you very much, I truly appreciate it.

-Love it or hate, coding standards is integral in group works, and in the Computer Science industry in general.
-I’d hate to be that engineer who’s taken over a work, convoluted and inundated in bad coding practices, consequently preventing me in making any real progress.
-And I wouldn’t be as shameful to be that engineer to give over a work, I know no one will understand except for myself.
+Love it or hate it, coding standards is integral in group works, and in the Computer Science industry in general.
+I’d hate to be that engineer who's taken over someone elses work.
+Only to find that it is convoluted and inundated in bad coding practices, consequently preventing me in making any real progress.
+And I wouldn’t be as shameful to be that engineer to give over a work I know no one will understand except for myself.
 It’s one way of keeping a job I suppose but very bad teamwork.